 "Do you really think I should call," Suzy said, a coy grin on her face, "I wouldn't want to destroy their concentration?"

 "And I am still terrified for you.
 Please, Cole, whatever you do be careful.
 I'd also appreciate it if you would have dinner tonight with Julia and me at my place.
-A good home cooked meal for a change, and I hope we can talk about just what it is you plan doing next.
+A good home cooked a meal for a change, and I hope we can talk about just what it is you plan to do next.
 Maybe I'll feel better after if I know."

 "I'll look forward to dinner.
 And please try not to worry.
 The more I think this through the more I'm convinced it's the right thing to do."
 I purposely didn't mention being followed last night.

 At noon Nancy sent out for sandwiches and me ate mine at my desk, all the while playing with the locks on David's case.
 I had learned how to pick a lock back in college when I persisted in losing my locker keys.
 A friend showed me how to do it with two bent paperclips.
 I thought I was still good at it, but the locks on David's case proved to be tough; it took me about half an hour to open both.
 I guess I'm out of practice.

 There were a number of things in the case, including the usual pens, pencils, a few ruled tablets, and a calculator.
 It also contained an assortment of maps, an address book, three manila file folders, and a small, well-worn leather loose-leaf binder, with David's name embossed in gold on the front.
 I removed everything and spread the items on my desk.
 Nothing struck me as out of the ordinary, so I then checked the case for a possible hidden compartment.
 Nothing.
 At least nothing my untrained eye could find.